-The Photonic Forces group, led by Ewold Verhagen, is part of the Center for Nanophotonics at AMOLF in Amsterdam, The Netherlands.
+The Photonic Forces group, led by Ewold Verhagen, a research group at the AMOLF institute in Amsterdam, The Netherlands.
+It is part of the Information in Matter department and the Nanophotonics center at AMOLF.

 We study light-matter interactions at the nanoscale, in particular the coupling between photons and phonons in nano-optomechanical systems.
 We seek to understand how the behavior of light and sound in nanoscale devices is governed by fundamental principles such as spatiotemporal symmetries and quantum mechanics.
 We explore how suitable system design and control over light-matter interactions can engage the conventional limits to nanophotonic and nanomechanical functionality, in application domains from sensing and metrology to communication.